h4cktoria/Marinette/README.md

 ### Translations <a name="contrib-lang">

-Want to translate 220+ locale entries for Marinette to be able to speak in your language for free?
+Want to translate 220+ locale entries for Marinette to be able to speak in your language for absolutely no reason and without getting paid?
 Nice!
 Fork the repository.
 You're looking for [localization.src](src/localization.src).
 Copy the English locale from here to any text editor, change the **_language** variable from English to the language of your choice and start translating!
 The rules are the following:

 1. You're prohibited to translate anything in curly brackets caps.
 For example, you can't translate `{SESSION}`, `{HOST}`, `{SHELLS}`, etc